 And finally, the last step is to take a look at your indicators.
 Indicators are a very misunderstood tool.
 A lot of people think indicators are magical (they are not).
 They believe there's a perfect indicator for every market (there isn't).
 A lot of people have this idea that "if I could find that one indicator, then I could really be a great trader (wishful thinking).

 Outside of this definition, there is no specific use for indicators.
 Which is why it is ironic to me that so many people put so much emphasis on trying to find the perfect indicator.

-At TradeSmart we teach a small handful of indicators and show you which market conditions each type of indicator applies to.
-This streamlines the process and allows you have more confidence in your trades.
+At TradeSmart, we teach a small handful of indicators and show you which market conditions each type of indicator applies to.
+This streamlines the process and allows you to have more confidence in your trades.

 We also hit on a few additional indicators, but this is the core we teach through with almost every class.
 The reality is, you do not need a lot of indicators Just a handful giving you a simple set of trade indications that allow you to gain better optics on your trades.

 For most people, the idea of trading the "random stock market" with confidence is a pipe dream.
 But professional traders who make consistent profits in the market trade with an identical or very similar process to the one outlined here.
 If you will take this general outline and learn to apply it, you will be amazed to discover how much faster, and more accurately you can anticipate future stock price movement, and that, will give you great confidence!